PierluigiUoW/C-Sharp-Spending-Management-Appliaction/README.md

 # C-Sharp-Spending-Management-Appliaction

 Budget application allowing users to keep track of their expenses.
-Built using, .NET frame work, Model-View-Controller design pattern, Windows Presentation Foundation
-(WPF) and JSON.
+Built using, C#, Visual Studios IDE, .NET frame work, Model-View-Controller design pattern, Windows Presentation Foundation (WPF) and JSON.

-Installation:
+# Installation:
 In order to use this application:

 1. Download the SpendingManagement.rar file.
 2. On your computer, Extract the rar files.
 3. You will see a file called "w1640643CW2.sin".
 Double click this file and the application will load within Visual Studios for you.

-Prerequisites:
+# Prerequisites:
 In order for this application to run, you will need:

 1. Visual Studio 2019 with the .NET Desktop Development workload.